Monday, June 24, 2019

 The older man listens.
 He sits back, but only slightly.
 Their faces are close.
 So close.
 They must breathe each other’s air; surely they feel their own heat reflecting from the other’s skin.
 They could kiss without moving.

-Now the older man nods, and stands.
-When he extends his hand, the younger man hands him the cup, then reclines in his metal chair with his Neanderthal hands resting on his stomach.
+Now the older man nods and stands.
+When he extends his arm, the younger man passes him the cup then reclines in his metal chair with his Neanderthal hands resting on his stomach.
 In the direction of Forty-Second the older man disappears.

 The youth raises the cup to his lips and takes a sip.
 It must be to his liking, for he chugs down the contents, raising the cardboard container high in order to drain the last drops.
 Then he leans back into his seat, letting his arm rest on its back.
-There’s a cocky smirk on his face, now.
+A cocky smirk transforms his face yet again, this time into something far less angelic.
 For a long moment on that cool spring afternoon, the two sit there, drinking each other in.
 Basking in each other’s smiles.
-Saying nothing, and not needing to speak.
+Saying nothing and not needing to speak.

 2.